-2.4 Design Areas
+2.3 Design Areas & Goals

 Lido Village is divided into five distinct Design Areas having unique physical attributes and design influences.
-Improvements should be inspired by the existing physical features of buildings and landscape within each design area.
+Improvements should be inspired by improving physical interface of buildings, landscape, and circulation within each design area.
 It is also important to address the surrounding or adjacent land uses to ensure compatibility with form, function, and programming.